Unpredictable Changes: Navigating Symptoms With Uncertainty In Mind Health

 This process involves cultivating emotional resilience by choosing practises that help reduce stress, promote mental clarity, and enhance wellbeing.

-It might be meditating for a few minutes each day, writing in a journal about your feelings, or perhaps in physical activities such as or jogging.
+It might be meditating for a few minutes each day, writing in a journal about your feelings, or perhaps engaging in physical activities such as or jogging.

 These are all methods that can help you manage the unpredictability of symptoms associated with mental health issues.